Miftahetdin Akmulla: Creativity

 According to Bashkir scholars, Akmulla created most of his works in Bashkir and Kazakh languages, as well as in the Türkic language, which served as a common language for the Turkic peoples.
-According to researchers of Old Tatar literature, the language of most Akmullah's works is mixed Kazakh-Tatar, since it combines elements of both languages.
+According to researchers of Old Bashkir literature, the language of most Akmullah's works is mixed Kazakh-Old Bashkir, since it combines elements of both languages.

 Before the October Revolution 1917, his books were published in Tatar, with frequent inclusion of individual Bashkir and Kazakh words and phrases, idiomatic expressions and comparisons, traditional images from Bashkir and Kazakh folklore.
 Akmulla preached enlightening ideas, considered poetry as a means of direct communication with the people.

 Akmulla wrote his poems for the most part in the classical form rubyi, but he also used other poetic forms.